hiowenluke/booms/README.md

 # Booms

 A high-performance and easy-to-use RPC microservices framework for [Node.js](https://nodejs.org), load a directory as a RPC server, call the remote functions in it like **s1.say.hi()**, as same as do it at local.
-Booms can pass not only data, but also callback functions to the server, that's awesome.
+Booms can passes not only data, but also callback functions to the server, that's awesome.

 Booms is based on Node.js native TCP socket.
 It does not require you to write [proto](https://developers.google.com/protocol-buffers/docs/proto3) files, which is more easier to use.